-- 1. Funds should disclose:

-- a.
-The fund type and structure

-- b.
-Domicile, governing law

-- c.
-Whether or not the fund is authorised, by which regulator, and the authorisation category, e.g. NURS, QIS, UCITS, PIF, QIF and Managed Funds.

-- d.
-Whether the fund is closed-ended, open-ended or partially open-ended.

-- 2. The following should also be disclosed:

-- a.
-Investment objectives

-- b.
-The policy for achieving the objectives

-- c.
-Any investment restrictions

-- d.
-The type of investors that are eligible to invest in the fund.

-- 3. Funds should disclose:

-- a.
-How its policies are agreed and can be changed

-- b.
-Who is responsible for appointing third party valuers, managing agents and advisors and providing the necessary information

-- c.
-The conflict of interest policies applicable to the fund, and who has responsibility for identifying, managing and monitoring conflicts of interests; these can be provided on request.
+- 1. Funds should disclose: - a. the fund type and structure; - b. domicile, governing law; - c. whether or not the fund is authorised, by which regulator, and the authorisation category, e.g., NURS, QIS, UCITS, PIF, QIF and managed funds; - d. whether the fund is closed-ended, open-ended or partially open-ended; - e. investment objectives; - f. the policy for achieving the objectives; - g. any investment restrictions; - h. the type of investors that are eligible to invest in the fund; - i. how its policies are agreed and can be changed; - j. who is responsible for appointing third party valuers, managing agents and advisors and providing the necessary information; and - k. the conflict of interest policies applicable to the fund, and who has responsibility for identifying, managing and monitoring conflicts of interests; these can be provided on request.

-1.2 Fund oversight by supervisory or advisory committees/boards [last updated: January 2018]
+1.2 Fund oversight [last updated: January 2023]